 The IWI literature review also highlighted WIL advantages on a broader scale.
 These included the macroeconomic benefits of gender diversity, the legal costs for companies who fail to halt discrimination, and the innovation and sustainability benefits of gender diversity.

 In May 2020, McKinsey published its third in a research series on the benefits of diversity, Diversity Wins: How Inclusion Matters.
 The analysis, comparing 2014 and 2017 results, showed that companies in the top quartile of management gender diversity were 25% more likely to demonstrate higher-than-average profitability than those in the last quartile, an increase over each two previous periods.
 This indicates a significant performance gap between gender diversity leaders and “laggards”.
 In examining ethnic diversity, the results showed an even stronger outperformance by the top quartile.
 However, progress was very slow for women and minorities in upper management within the U.S. and U.K. data set, particularly for minorities.
 In addition to confirming the outperformance benefits of greater diversity, the study highlighted the growing likelihood of underperformance for companies in the lowest gender and ethnic diversity quartiles.
 Diversity wins and lagging behind has costs.

-Excerpts of this piece first appeared in Enterprising Investor.
+Excerpts of this piece first appeared in Enterprising Investor and The Impactivate.